MM856: Graph theory

 Teaching Method

-Activities during the study phase: To study the course material and prepare for the weekly exercises, individually or through group work.
+Study the course material and prepare for the weekly exercises, individually or through group work.